james-mcm/weather/README.md

 ## What I would do with more time

-* The background image has a subtle animation that mimics a windy environment, due to the image dimensions the background animation is best viewed on mobile or smaller screens, with more time I'd make it more obvious on larger screens.
+* The background image has a subtle animation that mimics a wind effect, adding a "weathery" feel to the page.
+The background animation is best viewed on mobile or smaller screens, with more time I'd make it more obvious on larger screens.

 * Create a variety of  backgrounds that match the current weather.